Viking ship: Replicas

 Viking, the first Viking ship replica, was built by the Rødsverven shipyard in Sandefjord, Norway.
 In 1893 it sailed across the Atlantic Ocean to Chicago for the World's Columbian Exposition.
 There are a considerable number of modern reconstructions of Viking Age ships in service around Northern Europe and North America.
 The Viking Ship Museum in Roskilde, Denmark, has been particularly prolific in building accurate reconstructions of archaeological finds in its collection.

+There is also full scale replica of a 9th-century Norse Burial Ship on display at the Hjemkomst center in Moorhead, USA, where it was built.
+It sailed from Minnesota to Norway in 1982.